caltechlibrary/newt/newtrouter_explained.md

         description: Contact PostgREST and get back the intersting album list
 ~~~

-You can check to make sure you've typed in everything correctly using the command.
+This file is going to define a single "route" with a one stage pipeline that proxies to PostgREST returning the results of our "interesting_albums_list" SQL view.
+You can check your YAML and to make sure you've typed in everything correctly using the command.

 ~~~shell
 newt -verbose check album_reviews.yaml